Attend Your County/Senatorial District Convention

 The county/senatorial district convention is the 3rd Saturday after the primary election unless there is a conflict with Easter or Passover.
 Delegates to the county or state senatorial district convention elect permanent convention officers, elect delegates and alternates to the state convention, and consider and vote on resolutions.

 Starting at this level, committees may be used to do some of the preliminary work for the convention.
 For example, a nominations committee may be elected to consider those wanting to be elected as delegates to the next convention, then present a slate of delegates and alternates for the convention body to vote on.
 Also, a resolutions committee may be elected to consider resolutions, then present a resolutions report for the convention body to vote on.
-Contact your local County Chair for more information about the convention or committee meetings.
+Contact your local County Chair or State Republican Executive Committee (SREC) member for more information about the convention or committee meetings.